Blogs

 3. Pick up some habits

 Think back on all the date nights you turned down because of work, do you feel like you do not have a life anymore.
 If so, time to pick up a habit again.
 It could be anything, a day out with friends for dinner each week, exercise during the weekend, cut off from social media and the internet for a day and clean your house etc. There are so many, it is not too late.
-Read here to learn about how to quit your bad habits of working day and night and start building up good habits to form a work-life balance.

 4. Reflect and change environment